-Autumn coming to a close in the Historic Hendersonville area.
-The leaves are past peak, but spotty color is still visible.
+Autumn is coming to a close in the Historic Hendersonville area.
+The panoramic views are past peak in the Hendersonville area, but there is still some good up close color to be found throughout Henderson county.
 Remember that colors do not disappear after their peak, but become muted with age; the reds turn to rust and yellows into gold.
-Located just 15 miles from Historic Downtown Hendersonville is the Chimney Rock/Lake Lure community where leaves are peaking.
-Unseasonably warm weather has made this a long delayed leaf season.
+Many of the colorful leaves are now on the ground opening up beautiful windows for long range views of the mountains.
+Events abound during autumn to keep visitors entertained.

-Holmes Educational State Forest offers a series of well-marked trails, accented by exhibits and displays depicting ecology of a managed forest.
+- Holmes Educational State Forest offers a series of well-marked trails, accented by exhibits and displays depicting ecology of a managed forest.
 The forest is open Tuesday-Sunday from mid-March to late November.
 The Hiking Trails are approximately 5 miles in varying degrees of difficulty.
 Trail maps are available at the Ranger Station.
 Bring a picnic lunch, picnic sites with tables and grills are available.
 Holmes Educational State Forest is located approximately 8 1/2 miles to Historic Downtown Hendersonville.
+Open mid-March until the Friday before Thanksgiving.
 For information call (828) 692-0100.
 Holmes State Forest

 North Carolina is the 7th largest apple-producing state in the nation and Henderson County is the largest apple-producing county in North Carolina and grows 85 percent of the apples in the state.
 The apple harvest season runs from late August through October.
-Fresh apples, cider, pumpkins, produce and many other items may be purchased at one of the many roadside apple markets or produce stands located throughout Henderson County.
+Fresh apples, cider and many other items may be purchased at one of the many roadside apple markets or produce stands located throughout Henderson County.
 Some orchards offer tours and allow you to pick your own apples.
-Choose the perfect pumpkin for halloween, fall decoration or pumpkin pie at many of the orchards.
 Apple Orchards

 Estimated Dates for Peak Color